manoflearning/rustgrad/README.md

 # RustGrad

-RustGrad is a small deep learning framework developed in Rust.
-It currently features a slow, unoptimized implementation, focusing primarily on accurately delivering the intended functionality.
-It is a toy project for understanding neural network, but the long-term goal is to develop it into a practical and useful framework.
+RustGrad is a small deep learning framework developed from scratch in Rust.
+It is a toy project for understanding neural networks, but the long-term goal is to develop it into a practical and useful framework.

 ## Features

-TBD
+### MNIST

+With RustGrad, you can train on the MNIST dataset.
+Although it's currently slow and a bit rough around the edges, it's fully functional!
+It supports operations like 'Linear', 'ReLU', 'Conv2d', 'BatchNorm2d', and 'MaxPool2d'.
+For more details, please check out [examples/mnist.rs](https://github.com/manoflearning/rustgrad/blob/master/examples/mnist.rs).

 ## Inspired by